 What can you expect after the procedure?

 After the procedure, you may feel pain and have a feeling of fullness in your lower belly.
 Or you may feel as if you need to have a bowel movement.
-This usually goes away after several days.
+These things usually go away after several days.
 You may need pain medicine during this time.

 Some people are able to return to regular activities right away.
 Others may need to take a few days off work.

-You will need to avoid heavy lifting and straining with bowel movements while you recover.
+You will need to avoid heavy lifting and avoid straining with bowel movements while you recover.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.